Stephenfre/Sprint-Challenge--JavaScript/README.md

 1. Why do we need super() in an extended class?

+It gives the class the ability to pass new attributes back to the constructor of the parent object.

 ## Project Set up

 Follow these steps to set up and work on your project: